 Bank of Canada

 The Bank of Canada sends recruiters out to universities all over the country.
-To ensure those recruiters are as effective as can be, they brought in SkillsCamp to develop a custom program for skill development in the areas of personal branding, networking, and public speaking.
+To ensure those recruiters are as effective as can be, they wanted to develop their communication and presentation skills.

 Ontario Library Association

 Ryerson is Canada’s leader in innovative, career-oriented education and a university clearly on the move.
 Located in downtown Toronto, it is a distinctly urban university with a focus on innovation and entrepreneurship.

 Ryerson Human Resources is responsible for the learning and development offering of the university to its staff and faculty.
 In seeking feedback from staff about what they want to learn, many soft skills emerged as areas of interest and desired areas for development including communications, emotional intelligence, building relationships, and more.